BrunoZell/CollectiveIntelligence/litepaper.md

 - Counterfactual reasoning with structural causal models (Judea Pearl).
 - Structured data modelling with the IPLD Data Model (InterPlanetary Linked Data)
-- Consistent data migration between theories with Ologs
+- Consistent data migration between domains with Ologs
 - Information querying on the ologs with CQL (the Categorical Query Language)
 - Interoperable semantic annotations of olog objects with IEML (the Information Economy MetaLanguage)
 - Interoperability with virtual and actual reality (external blockchain networks and physical reality) with the HGTP data standard (Hypergraph Transfer Protocol)